darumatic/apigee-cli/README.rst

 Specialised use cases
 ^^^^^^^^^^^^^^^^^^^^^

-Some use cases that are too specialised for official tools are (to be found with relevant links) below.
+Some use cases that are too specialised for official tools are listed below (links and docs coming soon).

 * Using CI/CD on SSO/SAML and MFA enabled Apigee Edge organizations while allowing clients to perform self-service operations using their personal accounts (MFA) or after authenticating with their identity provider (SSO/SAML)
 * Provisioning API proxy deployments generated from best practice templates